-The early days of every engineering subject involved examples of expensive failure.
-The skilled artisans of the day succeeded in making gradual progress, but these successes were punctuated by disasters that occurred when they made too large of an innovation step.
-From the collapse of cathedrals in France to the capsizing of the 17thcentury Swedish warship Vasa, to more recent failures such as air accidents attributable to modern cockpit designs, we see the potential high cost of "in the wild" prototyping approaches, especially in modern environments involving rapidly changing demands, or when the complexity and expense of prototyping increase significantly.
+The early days of every engineering subject involve examples of expensive failure when the skilled artisans of the day succeeded in gradual progress, but these successes were punctuated by the disasters which occurred when they made too large an innovation step.
+From the collapse of cathedrals in France, the capsizing of the 17th-century Swedish warship Vasa, and more recent failures including air accidents attributable to modern cockpit designs, we see the potential high cost of 'in-the-wild' prototyping approaches, especially in modern environments involving rapidly changing demands, or where the complexity and expense of prototyping increases significantly.

-While long-established fields such as civil engineering, naval architecture, and aeronautics use modeling and simulation to test designs long before physical prototypes are created, simulation-based design methods are developing rapidly, expanding to new fields such as pharmaceuticals, epidemiology, and medicine, coupling formal models of scientific theory with large-scale data acquisition to calibrate the models.
-In this article, we argue that simulation can aid in such large technological strides forward but can also support design "in the small," especially with often-underrepresented user groups or contexts.
+While long-established in fields such as civil engineering, naval architecture and aeronautics, use of modelling and simulation to test designs long before physical prototypes are created, simulation-based design methods are developing rapidly, expanding to new fields such as pharmaceutics, epidemiology and medicine, coupling formal models of scientific theory with large-scale data acquisition to calibrate the models.
+In this paper we argue that simulation can aid in such large technological strides forward, but also can support design 'in the small', especially with often underrepresented user groups or contexts.
+Human-computer interaction research and practice has been slow to adopt simulation, in part because many have argued that traditional human-based usability testing is quicker and more valuable than offline simulation.

-Human-computer interaction

-research and practice has been slow to adopt simulation, in part because many have argued that traditional humanbased usability testing is quicker and more valuable than offline simulation.
 But the ability to build a generative model that matches user behavior is a strong test of whether we understand an interactive system.
 Furthermore, simulations can support the creation and validation of new theories, and make design and engineering more predictable and robust processes.
-Simulation can be directly embedded in intelligent interactive systems, with the potential to improve system safety and accessibility.
-Model-based evaluation can provide insights into usability before testing with end users; we argue that, in the future, in many cases, this cost in money, time, or discomfort of doing extensive parameter optimization via experiments with human participants will make it impractical or unethical to avoid the use of simulation.
+Simulation can be directly embedded in intelligent interactive systems, and has the potential to improve system safety, and accessibility.
+Model-based evaluation can provide insights into usability before testing with end users, and we argue that in the future, in many cases, this cost in money, time or human discomfort of doing extensive parameter optimisation via experiments with human participants will make it impractical or unethical to avoid the use of simulation.

-WHAT IS SIMULATION IN HCI?
+2 WHAT IS SIMULATION IN HCI?

-A model of a system, artifact, or environment is a simplified representation that captures its essential characteristics for a specific purpose.
-A simulation is the operation of the model, where the intention is to draw conclusions, qualitative or quantitative, about the behavior or properties of a real-world process or system over time.
-Simulation is an indispensable tool for scientific research that aims to understand the behavior of complex systems, including hypothetical, extreme, or dangerous conditions, or situations where it is too slow or expensive to use the real-world process itself [1].
+A model of a system, artefact or environment is a simplified representation that captures its essential characteristics for a specific purpose.
+A simulation is the operation of the model, where the intention is to draw conclusions, qualitative or quantitative, about the behaviour or properties of a real-world process or system over time.
+Simulation is an indispensable tool for scientific research wanting to understand the behaviour of complex systems, including hypothetical, extreme or dangerous conditions, or situations where it is too slow or expensive to use the real-world process itself (Lavin et al., 2021).
 It allows an unambiguous implementation of the current scientific theory, and predictions can be validated with observed real-world data.
-Any mismatches prompt researchers to consider the requirements for the next steps in theory development or data acquisition.
+Any mismatches prompt researchers for the requirements for the next steps in theory development, or data acquisition.

-Typically, performing a simulation of a system means using a computer program to approximate the behavior of a mathematical model.
-In a broader sense, the simulation is a method for: studying systems and their behavior, which includes choosing a model; finding a way of implementing that model in a form that can be executed on a computer; running the model to compute the outputs; using inverse applications of models to infer hidden states or parameters; validating the model; and visualizing, analyzing, and interpreting the resultant data to find explanations.
+Typically, performing a simulation of a system means using the execution of a computer program to approximate the behaviour of a mathematical model.
+In a broader sense, the simulation is a method for studying systems and their behaviour, which includes choosing a model; finding a way of implementing that model in a form that can be executed on a computer; running the model to compute the outputs; inverse applications of models to infer hidden states or parameters; validating the model; visualising, analysing, and interpreting the resultant data to find explanations.